Guidelines to incorporate wider environmental protections into companies’ whistleblowing regimes in line with their adopted policies on net zero.

 Identifying reportable breaches: Consider what situations would breach the company’s stated net zero policy and provide tangible examples in stakeholder training, such that they may be able to identify a similar reportable situation if it occurs.
 If for example the company has a commitment to working with suppliers with certain green credentials as part of its net zero policy, and a stakeholder becomes aware that the company is working with a supplier that does not in fact meet these credentials that could form the basis of a report.
 Consider using real-life scenarios in training (anonymised), to make the examples more accessible.

 [Whistleblower reward: consider whether you would like to incentivise employee/ stakeholder buy-in through a reward, appropriate to the size and nature of your business.
 This could be a small financial reward, a voucher or a non-financial reward such as, for example, the opportunity to attend external training or something of value to the relevant stakeholder.
 This should be considered in light of any incentives given with regard to any other whistleblowing policy.]
-[Note the comments in ‘Sasha’s Clause – Essential notes and guidance: Legal Context section’ on whether or not it is advisable to include whistleblower rewards.]
+[Drafting note: See the comments in ‘Sasha’s Clause – Essential notes and guidance: Legal Context section’ on whether or not it is advisable to include whistleblower rewards.]

 Transparency: The net zero whistleblowing reports received and actions taken in response to any whistleblower’s information investigated and reported should be reported regularly to the Board, and made available to other stakeholders (consider also making publicly available).
 What constitutes “regular” will differ on a case by case basis, but will likely be no less than annually.
 Whistleblower anonymity must be preserved.